blablacar/blablatech/_posts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 ### 6. Find the right leader

 A good company is composed of excellent teams, and excellent teams of excellent people.
-Thus the first action was to a leader for the team.
+Thus the first action was to find a leader for the team.
 The requirements for this person were manifold:

 - be truly local: live the place, speak the language and be part of the community.
 - be a true leader: not only does this person have to absorb our existing culture, but also spread it among the new team.